-According to experts, it usually takes about two years for the new love to get to know the children.
-It can take five years before a blended family operates smoothly, with affection and respect all around.
+According to experts, it usually takes about 2 years for the new love to get to know the children.
+It can take 5 years before a blended family operates smoothly, with affection and respect all around.
 When the time comes, tell the children you are in a special relationship with somebody who is important in your life.
 And that he or she may stay overnight once in a while.

 American Academy of Child & Adolescent Psychiatry

 Canadian Mental Health Association